physrisk/website-source/pages/topics.md

 ## [Stochastic models](/tag/stochastic-models/)

-All earlier topics cover the modelling of the microscopic details of human behavior.
-Macroscopic dynamics in these models emerge from microscopic rules, but in some applications simple description of macroscopic dynamics is more usefull than a sophisticated microscopic models.
+All earlier topics cover the modeling of the microscopic details of human behavior.
+Macroscopic dynamics in these models emerge from microscopic rules, but in some applications simple description of macroscopic dynamics is more useful than a sophisticated microscopic models.

 Usually macroscopic dynamics of complex systems could potentially be described using Stochastic Calculus.
 Yet most of the complex systems are well described